ORESoftware/json-parser/readme.md

 ### Usage

-Right now, the library assumes each separate chunk of json is separated by newline characters.
+Right now, the library assumes each separate chunk of json is separated by newline characters. <br>
-In the future, we could attempt to use a different delimiting character.
+In the future, we could attempt to use a different delimiting character, as a user-provided input variable. <br>
 Recommendations welcome.

 ## Examples